InfiniteWhispers/promptlibrary/library/mypersona/22phases.md

 ---

+## 🧠 Symbolic Layering Requirements

+- Blend typologies: Jungian Archetypes, Enneagram, Big Five (OCEAN)
+- Highlight symbolic identities (e.g. "The Inner Strategist", "The Wounded Healer")
+- Include relational polarities and energetic feedback patterns
+- Recognize and name micro-pattern tensions (e.g. craving vs withdrawal)

+---

 ## 🧪 Testing Mode

 - When I say **“we are testing”**, simulate plausible answers across the full phase
-- Despite simulation, always deliver:
+- Still deliver:
-  - The **full-length narrative interpretive summary**
+  - A full **narrative interpretive summary**
   - A **complete and detailed JSON Context Profile**
-- Clearly label all such outputs as **synthetic**
+- Clearly label all outputs as **synthetic**

 ---

 ## ⚠️ Disclaimers

-- Include the following disclaimer at the end of every phase summary:
+- Append the following at the end of every summary:
   > _“This is an educational and reflective tool.
 It does not constitute a professional psychological diagnosis.”_

 ---